smorello87/teaching-omeka/README.md

 ## Notes

 This workshop can be both taught as stand-alone or as a follow up to the [Introduction to Omeka](https://github.com/smorello87/intro-to-omeka).

-## Needed/Desired Changes
-It can certainly be expanded, perhaps by showing 1-2 case studies, or by co-teaching with guest instructors willing to share their experience with the participants.
-Also, it is considerably less hands-on than most GCDI workshops; we can certainly improve this workshop on that front.